 What Happens During an Oil Spill?

 Right after an oil spill, hazardous chemicals are released into the surrounding water and land.
 All oil spills are hard to clean up.
-Workers use skimmers and sorbents, which absorbs oil after some of it is skimmed off.
+Workers use skimmers and sorbents, which absorb oil after some of it is skimmed off.
 Another option is to use chemicals that break down dangerous, large slicks of floating oil to make it mix more easily with water.
 That way, it’s less of a threat to animals and coastland.